Maddyzone/CRUD-In-AngularJS-with-Php/README.md

 in this part we set Paging also with php using angular

-for tyhis part use part-2 folder
+for this part use part-2 folder

 To see this full  Article visit [How to Implement Add/Edit/Delete/View with PHP using Angular JS (Part-2))](http://tech-blog.maddyzone.com/javascript/implement-addeditdeleteview-php-using-angular-js-part-2)